anirbandas89/CLASS_SInu/README.md

 1. The _idm_ species has been deactivated in the code.
 Therefore, always set Omega_idm_dr = 0.
 2. The default N_ur has been set to 0.

+**Authors**

+Anirban Das & Subhajit Ghosh

 **Citation**

-If you use the code, please cite this repository and the associated paper https://arxiv.org/abs/2011.12315.
+If you use the code, please cite this repository and the associated paper https://arxiv.org/abs/2011.12315 and the original CLASS paper https://arxiv.org/abs/1104.2933.